suborbital/docs/website/docs/e2-core/usage/authentication.md

 The `value` can be a static string if needed, but the `env` keyword is more common as it allows your application to be configured in different environments.

-This strategy of authentication injection allows Atmo to handle sensitive values without ever giving the code inside the Runnable sandbox access to them.
+This strategy of authentication injection allows E2Core to handle sensitive values without ever giving the code inside the Runnable sandbox access to them.
-This is an important aspect of Atmo's security model, and helps maintain healthy security practices.
+This is an important aspect of E2Core's security model, and helps maintain healthy security practices.